Omaha Facelift for Men

 A facelift will set the clock back ten or fifteen years, but it can’t stop the aging process altogether.
 To retain the effects of your facelift you can make an effort to protect yourself from factors that accelerate aging.
 These include:

 - Alcohol overconsumption

-To further improve the quality of your skin, you can switch to a high quality skin care product to maintain your skin’s health.
-Dr. Ayoub recommends Obagi’s line for men for the best possible results.
+To further improve the quality of your skin, you can switch to a high-quality skincare product to maintain your skin’s health.
+Dr. Ayoub recommends Obagi’s line for men for optimal results.
 You can get more information about these products by consulting Dr. Ayoub.